Gotta Adapt 'Em All: Joint Pixel and Feature-Level Domain Adaptation for Recognition in the Wild

+{ }We also relate our proposed {\dannssl} to recently proposed maximum classifier discrepancy (MCD) learning for UDA.
+MCD learns shared feature extractor by reducing the prediction discrepancy between two (or more) maximally different classifiers.
+We show that our {\dannssl} can be understood as MCD with choices of classifiers and the divergence.
+Following~\cite{Saito_2018_CVPR}, we define the two classification distributions:

+Note that two classifiers $F_{1}$ and $F_{2}$ in~\cite{Saito_2018_CVPR} are both represented as $(\ncls{+}1)$-way classifier.
+Using KL divergence, we obtain following discrepancy loss:

+which is equivalent to the adversarial loss in \eqref{eq:dann-semisup-adv}.
+This analysis provides a unified view of DANN, MCD and more general class of consistency-based SSL algorithms~\cite{laine2016temporal,tarvainen2017mean,french2017self}.
+A theoretical comparison of UDA algorithms is important as empirical comparison could sometimes be misleading~\cite{oliver2018realistic}.
+A full derivation of \eqref{eq:relation_to_MCD} and analysis are in Section~\ref{sec:supp_MCD}.

-\Section{Pixel-level Cross-Domain Image Translation} As is common for neural nets, DANN is a black-box algorithm and adding an extra domain-specific insight is difficult.
-On the other hand, certain challenges in domain adaptation can be better handled in image space.
-In this section, we introduce additional tools for domain adaptation at multiple semantic levels to deal with different factors of variation, such as photometric or perspective transformation.
-To achieve this, we propose significant extensions to prior works on CycleGAN \cite{zhu2017unpaired} and appearance flows \cite{zhou2016view}.
+\Section{Pixel-level Cross-Domain Image Translation} As is common for neural networks, DANN is a black-box algorithm and adding domain-specific insight is non-trivial.
+On the other hand, certain challenges in DA can be better handled in image space.
+In this section, we introduce complementary tools to deal with nameable factors of variation, such as photometric or perspective transformations, at the pixel level.
+To achieve this, we propose extensions to prior works on CycleGAN \cite{zhu2017unpaired} and appearance flows \cite{zhou2016view}.
 We describe with an illustrative application of car recognition in surveillance domain where the only labeled data is from web domain.
-The pipeline of our example is in Figure~\ref{fig:teasar}.
+The pipeline of our system is in \Fig{fig:teasar}.

-\SubSection{Photometric Transformation by CycleGAN} As noticed from Figure~\ref{fig:teasar}, images from surveillance domain have disparate color statistics from web images as they might acquired outdoors at different times with significant lighting variations.
-CycleGAN~\cite{zhu2017unpaired} is proposed as a promising tool for image translation by disentangling low-level statistics from geometric structure through cycle consistency and can generate an image of the same geometric structure but with the style of target domain.
+\SubSection{Photometric Transformation by CycleGAN} As noticed from \Fig{fig:teasar}, images from surveillance domain have disparate color statistics from web images as they might be acquired outdoors at different times with significant lighting variations.
+CycleGAN~\cite{zhu2017unpaired} is proposed as a promising tool for image translation by disentangling low-level statistics from geometric structure.
 A limitation, however, is that it generates a single output when there could be multiple output styles.
-Thus, we propose an attribute-conditioned CycleGAN (AC-CycleGAN) that generates diverse output images with the same geometric structure by incorporating a conditioning variable into the CycleGAN's generators.
+We propose an attribute-conditioned CycleGAN ({\accgan}) that generates diverse output images with the same geometric structure by incorporating a conditioning variable into generators.